Scroll to top

 Important Warnings

 • Do not photograph military installations, police checkpoints, or official buildings.
-This can result in detention.
+This can result in immediate detention.

-• Journalists and researchers with connections to Azerbaijani political opposition or Armenian interests face specific scrutiny.
-Apply appropriate information security.
+• Journalists, researchers, and individuals with connections to Azerbaijani political opposition or Armenian interests face specific scrutiny from the MNS.
+Apply information security discipline.

-• The FCDO advises against all travel to the Nagorno-Karabakh region and the area around Lachin.
-Verify current advisories for the Armenian-Azerbaijani border area.
+• The FCDO advises against all travel to the Nagorno-Karabakh region and areas near the Armenian border.
+Verify current advisories for the full border area before any intercity travel.

 FAQ